What is EMDR Therapy for Men?

 EMDR therapy focuses on eye movements as the key to your healing.
 Although it may seem unusual, it’s extremely effective.

-EMDR therapy was initially designed to help with traumatic memories; however, it has proven to be beneficial for numerous other issues, including:
+EMDR therapy was initially designed to help with traumatic memories; however, it has shown to be beneficial for numerous other issues, including:

 Other ways EMDR can Help